rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 Python, considered a similar language to Ruby with similar features ranks 4th in the index.
 The first three positions are taken by Java, C and C++.
-One criticism often heard about Ruby, is that it is useful only for web applications while Python, with similar features has more diverse libraries, being useful for web applications with the Django framework, but also for scientific applications such as statistics, data analysis, big data, biology, etc.  This criticism is by no way wrong.
-Although Ruby can do much more than just web applications: https://github.com/markets/awesome-ruby, for scientific computing, Ruby lags way behind Python and R, the two most prestigous languages in the field, with R being prefered by statisticians while Python is prefered by everyone else, because of it's gentle learning curve and more "natural" programming paradigm.
+One criticism often heard about Ruby, is that it is useful only for web applications while Python, with similar features, has more diverse libraries, being useful for web applications with the Django framework, but also for scientific applications such as statistics, data analysis, big data, biology, etc.  This criticism is by no way wrong.
+Although Ruby can do much more than just web applications: https://github.com/markets/awesome-ruby, for scientific computing, Ruby lags way behind Python and R, the two most prestigous languages in the field, with R being prefered by statisticians while Python by everyone else, because of it's gentle learning curve and more "natural" programming paradigm.

 Until recently, there was no real perspective for Ruby to bridge this gap and have even the